Last Updated on April 18, 2023 by Admin

 The use of Augmented Reality in buildings is still controversial.
 This is since augmented reality is still considered a developing technology with minimal testing.

 Complex 3D information models are currently underserved.
-It’s debatable whether the high level of efficiency, accuracy, and consistency is justified.
+It’s debatable whether the high efficiency, accuracy, and consistency level is justified.
 On the other hand, these points are critical in building and engineering applications.

 Another impediment is the technology’s novelty.
 Simultaneously, the financial ramifications remain unclear, so many businesses are hesitant to engage in this technology.